-> Constructed in 1888 by its founder Alfred Tubbs, the Chateau is unique in the Napa region.
+Constructed in 1888 by its founder Alfred Tubbs, the Chateau is unique in the Napa region.
 Montelena resembles an English Gothic castle and is made from stone.
-Built into the side of a hill with the thick stone walls, makes it easy to regulate and maintain a steady temperature.
+Built into the side of a hill with thick stone walls, it makes it easy to regulate and maintain a steady temperature.
 Which in turn aids in the production of top-notch wines.
 1429 Tubbs Ln Calistoga, California.
 Pet-friendly.
 Website.

 Castello di Amorosa

 In the mood for Italian?
 Castello di Amorosa comes highly recommended.
 Wandering the halls of this Tuscan-inspired “Castle of Love” will transport you back in time.
-Choose to explore on your own, or join a guided tour.
+Choose to explore on your own or join a guided tour.
 Castello di Amorosa has a partnership with the Napa Valley Wine Train to provide visitors with an unforgettable adventure.
 The Castello also offers wine and cheese pairing tours, as well as customized private tastings for groups.
 4045 St Helena Hwy Calistoga, California.
 Pet-friendly.
 Website.

 Downtown Calistoga Tasting Rooms

 Often the food and drink experience can be combined, with many wineries offering meals that pair wines with perfectly matched, freshly cooked dishes.
-If you are only spending a day in Calistoga then downtown is the best place to get a bite to eat.
+If you are only spending a day in Calistoga, then downtown is the best place to get a bite to eat.
 Restaurants with outdoor patios usually don’t mind if your four-legged friend joins you outside while you dine.

 Buster’s Southern BBQ

 Enjoy the best BBQ in the Napa Valley at Buster’s.
-Tri-tip, ribs, pulled pork and BBQ chicken along with all the fixings.
+Tri-tip, ribs, pulled pork, and BBQ chicken, along with all the fixings.
 Both Indoor and outdoor dining areas are available to feast on Southern BBQ.
 Buster’s is located downtown at 1207 Foothill Blvd.
 Featuring live music every Sunday.

 Calistoga Inn Restaurant & Brewery

-Napa Valley is famous for its wine but if you prefer beer then the Inn is where to go.
+Napa Valley is famous for its wine, but if you prefer beer, then the Inn is where to go.
 100% percent of the brewery’s production is served at the Calistoga Inn.
 The restaurant features outdoor dining along the Napa River and indoor dining with views of the garden.

 Old Faithful Geyser Calistoga

 Make time to spend some downtime and retreat for a weekend of relaxation and indulgence.
-Spoil yourself with meals prepared by award-winning chefs, enjoy a massage or sample wines from some of Napa’s top producers.
+Spoil yourself with meals prepared by award-winning chefs, enjoy a massage, or sample wines from some of Napa’s top producers.
 An afternoon in a hot spring will slow time down.
-Calistoga is located in the upper Napa Valley about seventy miles from San Francisco.
+Calistoga is located in the upper Napa Valley, about seventy miles from San Francisco.